Quick Links to Info on Page

 Can you cook rice in an instant pot or pressure cooker?

-Most instant pots come with a rice setting already, which helps take out some of the guesswork.
+Most instant pots come with a rice setting already, which helps take out some of the guesswork when you’re first learning how to use an instant pot.
 However, this setting is intended for making plain white rice only.
 If you want to make brown rice or something more involved that just plain rice, you’ll have to make manual adjustments.

 How long does rice take in the instant pot?